Nooberieno/DnD-Homebrew/content/classes-subclasses/ranger.md

 {% subclass_feature(subclass="Nightstalker - Spectral Blades Variant") %}
 ### Modifiers
-_11th-level Nightstalker - Shadow Shot Variant feature_
+_11th-level Nightstalker - Spectral Blades Variant feature_

-You may add a single modifier to both **Tethered Dominion** and **Way of the Drifter**
+You get access to one of the following

-**Tethered Dominion** Modifiers:

-1. Umbra Reaper: When you kill a creature restrained by **Shadow Snare**, you can immediately use **Shadow Snare** again without expending a use.
-This can chain up to your proficiency modifier times per turn.
-2. Apex Predator: Shooting an enemy twice with **Shadow Snare** guarantees the next attack against it will be a critical hit.

-**Way of the Drifter** Modifiers:

-1. Way of the Fearless: When teleporting with **Shade Step** gain temporary hit points equal to 2 x your ranger level.
+1. **Flawless Executioner**: When you kill an enemy with **Gloaming Predator**, you regain hit points equal to your Wisdom modifier.
-2. Way of the Nomad: When teleporting with **Shade Step** recover 1 hp for every ft between you and the nearest enemy
+2. **Void Chain**: Once per turn, when you hit a creature with **Gloaming Predator**,  you deal an additional 1d6 necrotic damage.
+3. **Stylish Executioner**: When activating **Way of the Wraith** you may teleport to an unoccupied space within 5 feet of a creature you can see within 30 feet of you.
+4. **Way of Bloodlust**: After using **Way of the Wraith**, your next attack with **Gloaming Predator** deals an additional 2d6 necrotic damage, and you regain 5 hit points.

 {% end %}